Nmcleon/sorting_algorithms/README.md

 ## Selection Sort 📊

-Selection Sort is an in-place comparison sorting algorithm.
+It's an in-place comparison sorting algorithm.
 It divides the input list into two parts: the left sub-array, which is sorted, and the right sub-array, which is unsorted.
 The algorithm repeatedly selects the minimum element from the unsorted sub-array and moves it to the beginning of the sorted sub-array.

 - Prototype: `void selection_sort(int *array, size_t size)`
 - Time Complexity: